BonusBank/bonusbank_docs/docs/token-packs/packs-introduction.md

 At BonusBank, our mission is to help companies value, recognize, motivate and reward their talent.

 For our clients, BonusBank's technology is a solution for accelerating recognition, incentives and rewards by enabling it on a daily basis.
-This enables them to create a humane, positive, agile and successful working environment.
+This enables them to create a human, positive, agile and successful working environment.

 > ### We provide sets of Tokens associated with specific objectives or methodologies